Chart Color Schemes

 Doncaster East - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Doncaster East - South has one of the highest cultural diversities in Australia, with 61.0% speaking a language other than English at home and 55.0% born overseas.
-Christianity is the predominant religion, making up 40.6% of its population.
-Buddhism is notably overrepresented at 7.1%, compared to Greater Melbourne's average of 5.3%.
+Doncaster East - South has a population where 61.0% speak a language other than English at home and 55.0% were born overseas.
+Christianity is the main religion, with 40.6%.
+Buddhism is overrepresented at 7.1%, compared to Greater Melbourne's 4.2%.

 Frequently Asked Questions - Diversity